momenttech/maestro-architecture/Admin/README.md

 ## Admin GUI commands

-* Commands are atomic → no need for multithreading
+* Commands are atomics → no need for multithreading
 * Commands are adressed to multiple Pods
 * Only one pod, the master, reply to all commands